MaastrichtU-IDS/translator-openpredict/README.md

 ## 🌐 The OpenPredict Translator API

-Additionally to the library, this repository contains the code for the **OpenPredict Translator API** available at **[openpredict.semanticscience.org](https://openpredict.semanticscience.org)**
+Additionally to the library, this repository contains the code for the **OpenPredict Translator API** available at **[openpredict.semanticscience.org](https://openpredict.semanticscience.org)** and the predictions models it exposes:

-* the code for the OpenPredict API endpoints in  `src/trapi/`:
+* the code for the OpenPredict API endpoints in  `src/trapi/` defines:
   *  a TRAPI endpoint returning predictions for the loaded models
   * individual endpoints for each loaded models, taking an input id, and returning predicted hits
   * endpoints serving metadata about runs, models evaluations, features for the OpenPredict model, stored as RDF, using the [ML Schema ontology](http://ml-schema.github.io/documentation/ML%20Schema.html).
-* Various folders for **different prediction models** served by the OpenPredict API:
+* various folders for **different prediction models** served by the OpenPredict API are available under `src/`:
   * the OpenPredict drug-disease prediction model in `src/openpredict_model/`
   * a model to compile the evidence path between a drug and a disease explaining the predictions of the OpenPredict model in `src/openpredict_evidence_path/`
   * a prediction model trained from the Drug Repurposing Knowledge Graph (aka.
 DRKG) in `src/drkg_model/`